na-na-hi/renget/archive/iftod.md

 >\>Doubles as a stimulation boost for both partners
 >How can Rathalos even compete?

-\>Be hunter, still trying to do actual hunting despite the rampant degeneracy seizing hunters and huntresses in the New World
+%darkgreen%\>Be hunter, still trying to do actual hunting despite the rampant degeneracy seizing hunters and huntresses in the New World
 \>You're one of the few last bastions of Old-World hunters, solely focusing on hunting
 \>Accept a hunt for a tempered Rathalos
 \>You find him, in his deserted nest